HISPlayer/UnityWebGL-SDK/hisplayer-api.md

 #### void AddVideoContent(int playerIndex, string url, HISPlayerMimeTypes mimeType = HISPlayerMimeTypes.URL_EXTENSION (optional))
 Add new content to a certain player.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
 The **url** is the link to the new video.
 Please, make sure the string is correct.
 This function supports local file paths.
 The parameter **mimeType** is optional and indicates which MIME type will be used for the new url.

+#### void AddVideoContent(int playerIndex, string url, HTTPHeaderList httpHeaderList, HISPlayerMimeTypes mimeType = HISPlayerMimeTypes.URL_EXTENSION (optional))
+Add new content to a certain player including custom HTTP headers.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
+The **url** is the link to the new video.
+Please, make sure the string is correct.
+This function supports local file paths.
+The **httpHeaderList** contains the custom HTTP headers that will be attached to the requests for this content.
+The parameter **mimeType** is optional and indicates which MIME type will be used for the new url.

 #### void RemoveStream(int playerIndex)
 Remove a certain player.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.